apereo/cas/docs/cas-server-documentation/installation/Configuring-Multifactor-Authentication.md

 }
 ```

-### Principal Attribute
+### Global Principal Attribute

 MFA can be triggered for all users/subjects carrying a specific attribute that matches one of the conditions below.

-- If you wish to trigger MFA based on a principal attribute(s) whose value(s) matches a regex pattern of your own design,
+- If you wish to trigger MFA based on a principal attribute(s) whose value(s) matches a regex pattern.
-you can define both a list of attribute names and a regex pattern where a successful match on the attribute value would trigger MFA.
+**Note** that this behavior is only applicable if there is only a single MFA provider configured, since that would allow CAS
-**Note that this behavior is only applicable if there is only a single MFA provider configured and there is a regex pattern defined as the trigger.
+to know what provider to next activate.

 - If you wish to trigger MFA based on a principal attribute(s) whose value(s) **EXACTLY** matches an MFA provider id, than that MFA provider
 will be activated.
 This option is more applicable if you have more than one provider configured, or if you have the flexibilty of assigning